Cote de Granit Rose, Cotes-d'Armor visitors guide

 The resorts along the pink granite coast have a variety of attractions for visitors – swimming, sailing, cycling, ice-cream parlours, family friendly restaurants and hotels and, superb camping facilities.
 Aquaria, tennis, golf (18 hole and crazy), museums, pony and horse riding, castles and plenty of good quality boutiques and shops.

-The gently shelving, blue-flagged beaches, notably Testratou Beach at Perros-Guirec (an international sailing centre) and Tregastel are well equipped with diving platforms, children’s clubs, fresh water showers and plenty of space.
+The gently shelving, blue-flagged beaches, notably Testratou Beach at Perros-Guirec (an international sailing centre) and the beach at Tregastel are well equipped with diving platforms, children’s clubs, fresh water showers and plenty of space.
 Plestin-les-Greves has wide expanses of sand ideal for sand yachting.

 Tregastel Plage has perhaps six or seven different parts, depending on the state of the tide: Coz-Pors, Grève Blanche, Grève Noir (with black sand) and at the end of the Baie Sainte Anne is the Ile Renote, another excellent beach and magnificent rocks (climbable with care).